Cristina Castaño

 Cristina Castaño Gómez (born 30 October 1978) is a Spanish actress best known for her role as Judith Becker in hit series La que se avecina.

 Biography

-Castaño was born on 30 October 1978 in Vilalba (Lugo).
+Cristina Castaño Gómez was born on 30 October 1978 in Vilalba, province of Lugo.

+Early film work include performances in Divine Words, XXL, and Días azules.

-She made a name for herself in Galicia thanks to her role as Paula Barreiro in the Televisión de Galicia series Pratos combinados.
+She made a name for herself in Galicia thanks to her role as Paula Barreiro in the series Pratos combinados, aired on the Galician regional broadcaster Televisión de Galicia (TVG).